 Microsoft 365 is the backbone of most small business IT.
-But many organizations use it with default settings, leaving significant security gaps.
-Here are the essential security features you should enable.
+From email and file storage to video conferencing and team collaboration, M365 handles the daily operations that keep Bergen County businesses running.
+But many organizations deploy Microsoft 365 with default settings and never revisit them, leaving significant security gaps that attackers actively exploit.
+Here are the essential security features you should enable and configure to protect your business.

 Why Microsoft 365 Security Matters

-Microsoft 365 contains your email, files, and often identity management.
+Microsoft 365 is not just email.
+It contains your organization's most sensitive data and serves as the identity platform that controls access to everything else.
 A compromised M365 account gives attackers access to:

 Essential Security Settings